syncfusion-content/wpf-docs/wpf/Carousel/Items-Navigation.md

 ---
 layout: post
-title: Navigation support in WPF Carousel control | Syncfusion
+title: Items Navigation in WPF Carousel control | Syncfusion
-description: Learn about the various Navigation support in Syncfusion WPF Carousel control and more feature details.
+description: Learn about Items Navigation support in Syncfusion WPF Carousel control and more.
 platform: wpf
 control: Carousel
 documentation: ug
 ---

-# Navigation support in WPF Carousel
+# Items Navigation in WPF Carousel

 You can navigate to the carousel items by using the mouse or key navigation in the [Carousel](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.Carousel.html) control.